 The second-generation Dodge Charger built for the 1968-1970 model years is arguably the most desired version among Mopar fans.
 The second-generation car’s distinctive styling was so iconic that many of its styling elements made their way onto the modern four-door Charger Dodge muscle car continues to produce in a look-alike SUV world.

 For reasons not clear to us, we do not come across second-generation Dodge Chargers on Craigslist all that often.
-When we do, they are typically basket-case project cars with bad photography with sellers asking ridiculous prices.
-This 1970 currently listed here on Craigslist in San Antonio, Texas finally breaks that mold as it turns out to be the first second-generation Charger ever featured on GuysWithRides.
+When we do, they are typically basket-case project cars with bad photography, with sellers asking ridiculous prices.
+This 1970 once listed in July 2022 on Craigslist in San Antonio, Texas, finally breaks that mold as it turns out to be the first second-generation Charger ever featured on GuysWithRides.
 Presented as what appears to be a well-cared-for, 82K-mile survivor example, the seller provides a detailed description of the car’s fender tag.
 This Charger is a nicely optioned example that features working factory air conditioning that has been converted to R134a refrigerant.

-Currently offered for $26,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is way below the one-year rolling average of $114,292 in this guide’s summary for second-generation Dodge Chargers produced between 1968-1970.
-That high average results from skewed February 2022 auction results of a number of high-end, Hemi-powered examples crossing the block.
+Once offered for $26,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is way below the one-year rolling average of $114,292 in this guide’s summary for second-generation Dodge Chargers produced between 1968-1970.
+That high average results from skewed February 2022 auction results of several high-end, Hemi-powered examples crossing the block.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Charger featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $33,400 and its #1 “Excellent” appraisal of $50,700.